ceramicnetwork/docs/docs/run/nodes/nodes.md

 ---

-This guide provide complete instructions and various tools for launching a well-connected Ceramic node in the cloud.
+This guide provides complete instructions and various tools for launching a well-connected Ceramic node in the cloud.

 ## **Who should run Ceramic in the cloud?**

 ---

-At this time, any application that wishes to deploy to mainnet needs to run their own node.
-Additionally, developers building on testnet may wish to run their own node so they don't need to rely on [community-hosted nodes](https://developers.ceramic.network/run/nodes/community-nodes/) which may be unstable and/or wipe data from time to time.
+At this time, any application that wishes to deploy to `mainnet` needs to run their own node.
+Additionally, developers building on `testnet-clay` may wish to run their own node so they don't need to rely on [community-hosted nodes](https://developers.ceramic.network/run/nodes/community-nodes/) which may be unstable and/or wipe data from time to time.

 ## **Things to know**

 ---

 **Ceramic networks** – There are currently three Ceramic networks: `mainnet`, `testnet-clay`, and `dev-unstable`.
 Learn more about each network [here](https://developers.ceramic.network/learn/networks/).
-By default, Ceramic will connect to the Clay testnet and a [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service) running on Ethereum Ropsten.
-When you are ready to get on Ceramic mainnet, reach out on the [Ceramic Discord →](https://chat.ceramic.network) to get access to our mainnet anchor service.
+By default, Ceramic will connect to `testnet-clay` and a [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service) running on Ethereum Ropsten.
+When you are ready to get on Ceramic `mainnet`, reach out on the [Ceramic Discord →](https://chat.ceramic.network) to get access to our `mainnet` anchor service.

 **Running IPFS** – Ceramic relies on a system called [IPFS](https://docs.ipfs.io/) to connect to and share data in Ceramic networks.
-IPFS can run in a "bundled" mode alongside the Ceramic daemon or in "unbundled" mode, in which Ceramic connects to IPFS over HTTP. **Bundled** mode is designed for testing and local development only. **Unbundled** mode is designed for production and accomodates both local and cloud setups.
+IPFS can run in a "bundled" mode alongside the Ceramic daemon or in "unbundled" mode, in which Ceramic connects to IPFS over HTTP. **Bundled** mode is designed for testing and local development only. **Unbundled** mode is designed for production and accommodates both local and cloud setups.
 It allows for more configuration options, controlled resource allocation, maintenance, debugging, and observability.
-(Note that Ceramic only works with go-ipfs version 0.11 or later.)
+(Note that Ceramic only works with `go-ipfs` version 0.11 or later.)

 The rest of this guide assumes you are running Ceramic with IPFS unbundled.

 **Process management, restarts and data persistence** – Ceramic and IPFS will not automatically restart if they crash.
-You should configure your own restart mechanism and you must ensure data persistence between restarts.
+You should configure your own restart mechanism, and you must ensure data persistence between restarts.

 ## **Required steps**